Frequently Asked Questions

 - enable us to provide you with an ongoing count of completion rates overall and by subcategory if we have this information in the list you provided)

-Again it does not have to be done this way, and if a list of emails is not available we are happy to run the survey as “open-ended”.
+Again it does not have to be done this way, and if a list of emails is not available we are happy to run the survey “open” to anyone with the link.

 Please contact us for further discussion on what will work best for you.

-Yes we can.
-We prefer individual email addresses for reasons mentioned above – but if this is not possible or viable we can open the survey up to anyone, and then provide a single link for internal use.
+Absolutely.
+We prefer individual email addresses for the reasons mentioned above – but if this is not viable we can open the survey up to anyone, and then provide a single anonymous link (or multiple links by, for example, Department) for internal use.

 - Employees will have to fill out the survey in one sitting.
 As we don’t know who they are, we can’t return them to their partially-completed form.

-- It is harder to prevent an employee filling out the survey multiple times (though there may be other ways to determine this).
+- It is harder to prevent an employee filling out the survey multiple times.

-Note that there are other ways around these issues, but they tend to involve more work on the part of the employee (a sign in process), or require saving information on the employee’s computer (which is not ideal).
+There are ways around these issues, however they tend to either involve more work on the part of the employee (a sign in process or request for an email address), or involve saving information on the employee’s computer through browser “cookies” (with the associated security implications).

-Contact us to review your options however and we’ll suggest how best to proceed given your own circumstances.
+Contact us and we’d be happy to review the pros and cons of each, and suggest how it might be best to proceed given your particular circumstances.

 About six to seven weeks from start to finish.